Stanisław Bułak-Bałachowicz: Russian Civil War

 On 5 March 1918, unaware of the Treaty of Brest-Litovsk signed only two days before, Bułak-Bałachowicz's unit skirmished with a German unit near the village of Smolova.
 Although the enemy unit was severely defeated, forced to retreat and abandon its staff behind, Bułak-Bałachowicz was seriously wounded after being shot in the left lung.
 Transported to Saint Petersburg, he quickly recovered and rejoined with his brother Józef Bułak-Bałachowicz.
 The latter got involved in the creation of a Polish cavalry detachment commanded by ensign Przysiecki.
 The Bolsheviks disbanded the unit soon after its formation, executed its commander and started to persecute its members.
-However, with a help of the French military mission, a Polish cavalry detachment was finally created and Stanisław Bułak-Bałachowicz became its commander.
+However, with the help of the French military mission, a Polish cavalry detachment was finally created and Stanisław Bułak-Bałachowicz became its commander.
 The new unit received Leon Trotsky's recognition and was soon reinforced with non-Polish volunteers from all over Russia and was planned as a cavalry division of the Red Army.

 Soon after its creation, Bułak-Bałachowicz was ordered to quell the "Baron Korff Revolt" in the area of Luga near Petrograd (Saint Petersburg).
-With his incompletely-formed regiment he reached the area and pacified the peasant unrest without the use of force.
+With his incompletely-formed regiment, he reached the area and pacified the peasant unrest without the use of force.
 He was immediately called into Saint Petersburg by his superiors but was afraid of being arrested.
 Because of that, Bułak-Bałachowicz with his cavalry regiment deserted and moved across the Bolshevik lines to the area of Pskov, held by the joint forces of White Russian Northern Corps and various German anti-Bolshevik units.
 Initially, the unit fought against the Reds on the White side, but soon conflicts with the German officials arose and Bułak-Bałachowicz switched sides yet again.
 Together with his battle-hardened unit he disarmed the German units surrounding him and broke to the rear of the Red-held territory.
 From there he fought his way across the fronts to the newly independent Estonia, where he then participated in the formation of general Nikolai Nikolaevich Yudenich's Northwestern Army.
 Units commanded by Bułak-Bałachowicz assisted the Estonian Army in the victorious battles of Tartu, Võru, and Vastseliina, and he was soon thereafter promoted to lieutenant colonel.

 On 10 May 1919, Bałachowicz was given the command over an assault group and was ordered to drive it to the rear of the Bolshevik lines.
 Three days later his forces took the town of Gdov by surprise and on 29 May Bałachowicz entered Pskov.
 For this action, he was promoted to colonel by General Yudenich.
 Because of his victories, his subordinates (mostly Belarusian, Cossack, and Polish volunteers) nicknamed him "ataman", though some preferred to use the term Bat'ko – father.